 - any application or right to apply for registration of any of the rights referred to in paragraph (a).

 PCI DSS means the Payment Card Industry Data Security Standard issued by the Payment Card Industry Security Council from time to time and available at: https://www.pcisecuritystandards.org/document_library?document=pci_dss

-Personal Information has the meaning given in the Privacy Act 1988 (Cth) as amended from time to time.
+Personal Information has the meaning given in the Data Protection Requirements.

 Product means a product supplied by SiteMinder including (without limitation) SiteMinder “Channel Manager”, SiteMinder “The Booking Button”, SiteMinder “Little Hotelier”, SiteMinder “Prophet” and SiteMinder “Canvas”, each as more particularly specified in the relevant Product Schedule.

-Product Schedule means a schedule describing the specifications and functionality of each SiteMinder Product, as updated from time to time, which are available on the Website.
+Product Schedule means a schedule describing the specifications and functionality of each Product, as updated from time to time and available on the Website.